tosroka/wimu-sonics/README.md

 fake share characteristics with AI-generated music.
 These include unclear vocals, less rhythmic complexity, and a noticeable absence of the unexpected changes that typically distinguishes human- created performances.
 * Finally, we encounter instances where we are unable to detect any audible artifacts.
-This suggests the presence of subtle, imperceptible, or inaudible artifacts (Barrington et al., 2023) akin to invisible artifacts (Chhabra et al., 2023) in synthetic images.
+This suggests the presence of subtle, imperceptible, or inaudible artifacts akin to invisible artifacts in synthetic images.

 2. "DETECTING MUSIC DEEPFAKES IS EASY BUT ACTUALLY HARD"
 * dostępne repozytorium z kodem: https://github.com/deezer/deepfake-detector, jest dostępny jakiś lepszy model ale im się nie dzielą na razie?